edgedb/edgedb-python/docs/installation.rst

 Installation
 ============

-The recommended way to install the EdgeDB driver it is to use **pip**:
+The recommended way to install the EdgeDB driver is to use **pip**:

 .. code-block:: bash